Mary Pickford: Early years

 In January 1910, Pickford traveled with a Biograph crew to Los Angeles.
 Many other film companies wintered on the West Coast, escaping the weak light and short days that hampered winter shooting in the East.
 Pickford added to her 1909 Biographs (Sweet and Twenty, They Would Elope, and To Save Her Soul, to name a few) with films made in California.

 Actors were not listed in the credits in Griffith's company.
 Audiences noticed and identified Pickford within weeks of her first film appearance.
 Exhibitors, in turn, capitalized on her popularity by advertising on sandwich boards that a film featuring "The Girl with the Golden Curls", "Blondilocks", or "The Biograph Girl" was inside.

 Pickford left Biograph in December 1910.
 The following year, she starred in films at Carl Laemmle's Independent Moving Pictures Company (IMP).
 IMP was absorbed into Universal Pictures in 1912, along with Majestic.
 Unhappy with their creative standards, Pickford returned to work with Griffith in 1912.
 Some of her best performances were in his films, such as Friends, The Mender of Nets, Just Like a Woman, and The Female of the Species.
-That year, Pickford also introduced Dorothy and Lillian Gish – whom she had befriended as new neighbors from Ohio – to Griffith, and each became major silent film stars, in comedy and tragedy, respectively.
+That year, Pickford also introduced Dorothy and Lillian Gish—whom she had befriended as new neighbors from Ohio—to Griffith, and each became a major silent film star, in comedy and tragedy, respectively.
 Pickford made her last Biograph picture, The New York Hat, in late 1912.

 She returned to Broadway in the David Belasco production of A Good Little Devil (1912).
 This was a major turning point in her career.
 Pickford, who had always hoped to conquer the Broadway stage, discovered how deeply she missed film acting.
 In 1913, she decided to work exclusively in film.
 The previous year, Adolph Zukor had formed Famous Players in Famous Plays.
-It was later known as Famous Players-Lasky and then Paramount Pictures, one of the first American feature film companies.
+It was later known as Famous Players–Lasky and then Paramount Pictures, one of the first American feature film companies.